gregcaporaso/microbiogeo/doc/notes/best.rst

 two sets of data having either samples or variables in common.
 BIOENV uses all the available environmental variables to find the combination that ‘best explains’ the patterns in the biological data.
-Basically, BIOENV seems to take a distance matrix, i.e. unifrac distance matrix and then a colomnization of variables (pH, location, etc.)
+Basically, BIOENV seems to take a distance matrix, i.e. unifrac distance matrix and then a columnization of variables (pH, location, etc.)
-BIOENV

 However, when large numbers (>15 or 16) of environmental variables are used the procedure can become impractically slow, and computation time may be excessive.
 In such cases the BVSTEP